jerquinigo/GeneralAssembly_Interview_Teaching_Lesson/README.md

 # JavaScript
+## Objectives
+* overview of web browser and Node.js(commandLine)
+* data types and variables
+* practicing declaring variables and printing them to the console (hands on)

       JavaScript… it can run on the web browser, or run through the terminal by using Node.js

 ## Web browser console vs Node.js
  Before starting, each browser has its own compiler that reads JavaScript code.
 A well known one is chrome and its compiler called the “V8 engine”.
 Other compilers are used for different web browsers such as firefox using “SpiderMonkey”.
 More info [here](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e)